gyorilab/emmaa/doc/reports/askee_month10_report.rst

 at least a given probability.
-We integrated a sequential hypothesis testing algorithm with the property checking surrounding network-free simulation which can decide (after each simulation) whether to stop or to perform another simulation to decide about the satisfaction of the property.
+We integrated a sequential hypothesis testing algorithm with the property checking surrounding network-free simulation which can decide (after each simulation) whether to stop or to perform another simulation to determine the satisfaction of the property.
 This way, sample sizes are chosen adaptively and automatically in a principled way.

 In the future, we will work on integrating parametric uncertainty in EMMAA